Global coverage

 Tailored messaging

-Customise communication for different audiences — leaders, teams, or individuals — ensuring each group understands its role in the process.
+Customize communication for different audiences — leaders, teams, or individuals — ensuring each group understands its role in the process.

 3